 How much does an architect cost?

 When we think about architecture, we often think about the most outrageous and extreme examples, such as towering glass skyscrapers or dramatic modern stadiums.
 But even the most modest projects can benefit from the skills of an architect or an architectural technician, who can help your dreams of a new build, extension, or renovation project come to life.
-Before you get started on your own job, we’ve put together this quick guide to help you understand typical architect fees and the average cost of an architect.
+Before you get started on your own job, we’ve put together this quick guide to help you understand typical architect fees and the average cost of an architect before you find the perfect architect for your project.

 Architect fees for new house